Understanding Washington State Car Accident Laws

 Don’t forget to see a physician.
 Even if you think you aren’t injured, you may have no idea what is going on internally.
 Seeking medical attention immediately will ensure that any possible injuries are caught as soon as possible.
 It’ll also be important for your claim later on.

-Q: What are the Auto Insurance Requirements in Washington State?
+Q: What Are the Auto Insurance Requirements in Washington State?

 A: Washington state mandates that all drivers carry a minimum level of auto insurance when driving in the state.
 The Washington State liability minimums for auto insurance include $25,000 for single person injuries or death, $50,000 for total injuries if more than one person is injured, and $10,000 in property damage coverage.